← Back to research

 What is the relationship between Gastown and Beads?

-Gastown is built on top of Beads, Yegge's 225K-line Go library for git-backed data storage that serves as the control and data plane.
+Gastown is built on top of Beads, Yegge's git-backed issue-tracking and agent-memory system (24K+ GitHub stars), which serves as the control and data plane.

 Is Gastown production ready?